dddiaz/api.dddiaz.com/frontend/content/home/about.md

 [[education.courses]]
   course = "B.A. in Political Science"
-  institution = "Universite of California, Irvine" year = 2014
+  institution = "University of California, Irvine" year = 2014

 +++